iron-io/docs/worker/start/first-worker/index.md

 {% include worker/start/first-worker/python/worker-no-payload.md %}

 As you can see, that script calculates the Fibonacci sequence up to a maximum number.
-The worker finishes by outputting a JSON-encoded array of the Fibonacci sequence to STDOUT, surrounded by `MAGICALSTDOUTSEPARATOR`.
+The worker finishes by outputting a JSON-encoded array of the Fibonacci sequence to STDOUT, surrounded by <span class="fixed-width">MAGICALSTDOUTSEPARATOR</span>.
 The reasons for this will be explained at the end.

-You can test that code by putting it in a file ("fibonacci.<span class="language extension">py</span>", for example), and then calling `<span class="language command">python</span> fibonacci.<span class="language extension">py</span>`.
+You can test that code by putting it in a file ("fibonacci.<span class="language extension">py</span>", for example), and then calling <span class="fixed-width"><span class="language command">python</span> fibonacci.<span class="language extension">py</span></span>.

 ### Using the Payload

 The payload parameter is the best place for specifying arguments for you worker, things that will change between runs.
-For this worker, that could be the `max` variable we created earlier: what if we want the worker to calculate up to 100 on one run, and up to 100000 on the next?
+For this worker, that could be the <span class="fixed-width">max</span> variable we created earlier: what if we want the worker to calculate up to 100 on one run, and up to 100000 on the next?
 With the payload, we can do that.

 First, we need to modify our script to take advantage of the payload:

 {% include worker/start/first-worker/python/worker.md %}

-To test it, create a `payload.json` file in the same directory your worker script resides in.
+To test it, create a <span class="fixed-width">payload.json</span> file in the same directory your worker script resides in.
 The contents of the file should look like this:

 {% highlight js %}
 {